maxpenner/DECT-NR-Plus-SDR/README.md

 |     4     |          10.42          |           20.83           |
 |     8     |          10.42          |           10.42           |

 In general, it is best for the FT to keep both transmit power and sensitivity constant, and only for the PT to adjust its own transmit power and sensitivity.
 The objective of the PT in the uplink is to achieve a specific receive power at the FT, such that all PTs in the uplink are received with similar power levels.
+Moreover, every AGC that is leveled to the STF of a beacon should leave a margin of approx. 10 dB.
+This is necessary because beamforming can cause the level of the STF of the beacon and the data field of other packets to diverge considerably.

 ## Resampling